codedalex/Sunny/README.md

 ## Integration with CreditBoost

 Sunny Payment Gateway is designed to work seamlessly with the CreditBoost platform, providing all payment processing capabilities while maintaining the security and reliability expected by financial applications.
+The specialized CreditBoost integration includes:

+- Credit score-based pricing
+- Credit passport updates
+- Recommended payment methods based on credit profiles
+- Subscription management for credit monitoring services

 ## Getting Started

 See the [Developer Documentation](./docs/getting-started.md) for detailed integration instructions.

+## Security

+Sunny implements a defense-in-depth security strategy with multiple layers of protection:

+- Hardware Security Module (HSM) integration
+- End-to-end encryption with AES-256-GCM
+- Tokenization for PCI compliance
+- Advanced fraud detection with behavioral biometrics
+- Network analysis for fraud ring detection

+For more details, see our [Security Architecture](./security-architecture.md).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+Last updated: $(date)